marianataqi/marianataqi/README.md

 I am a dedicated and highly skilled **Data Analyst** with over 8 years of experience in **data gathering, processing, analysis, and reporting**.
 I specialize in transforming raw data into actionable insights that support strategic business decisions.

 My technical expertise includes **SQL, Python, Excel, and Power BI**, which I use to build end-to-end analytics solutions—from ETL pipelines to interactive dashboards.
-I am certified as a **Microsoft Power BI Data Analyst Associate (PL-300)** and an **Alteryx Core Designer**, demonstrating my commitment to professional development and data excellence.
+I am certified as a **Microsoft Power BI Data Analyst Associate (PL-300)** , a **Microsoft Fabric Analytics Engineer (DP-600)** and an **Alteryx Core Designer**, demonstrating my commitment to professional development and data excellence.

 I strive to **bridge the gap between data and actionable business insights**, helping teams make informed, strategic decisions.